traceo-dev/traceo/README.md

 # Support

 Feel free to create Issues, Pull Request or Discussions.
-If you want to contact with one-man-army working on this app click [here](mailto:piotr.szewczyk.software@gmail.com).